1. How long does it take to paint the outside of my 2 story home?

 There is generally someone to answer the phone from 10am to 6pm, Monday through Friday.
 If Sequoia has stepped away from the desk, leave a message and you will get a prompt response.

-We stay in communication through a number of media including phone, email, text, as well as Social Media including Facebook, Twitter, LinkedIn and how to videos on YouTube.
+We stay in communication through a number of media including phone, email, and text.
 Our front line is our office administrator Sequoia, who can arrange a phone consult with our estimator, Matt Heck, for detailed question.

 For any other questions please feel free to call Matt (206)-240-0676.